Eduardo Nevares: Ordination and ministry

-Nevares was ordained to the priesthood for the La Salette Missionaries by Bishop Bernard J. Ganter on July 18, 1981.
+Nevares was ordained to the priesthood at Saint Francis de Sales, Church in Houston for the La Salette Missionaries by Bishop Bernard J. Ganter on July 18, 1981.
 His first assignment was as a parochial vicar at St. Patrick's Parish in Lufkin, Texas, where he remained for seven years.
 From 1988 to 1991, Nevares served as vocations director for the La Salette Missionaries.
 He then resumed his pastoral ministry, serving as a parochial vicar at Our Lady of Sorrows Parish in Jacksonville, Texas (1991) and as a chaplain at Stephen F. Austin State University in Nacogdoches, Texas (1991–93).

 From 1993 to 2002, Nevares served as pastor of St. Patrick's Church in Lufkin.
 During his tenure at St. Patrick's, he oversaw the construction of a new church, which was completed and consecrated in 2001.
 In addition to his pastoral duties, Nevares served as provincial counselor to the St. Louis province of the La Salette Missionaries (1994–97).
 Nevares became co-director of vocations for holy orders and consecrated life in the Diocese of Tyler in 2002.
 In this capacity, he organized and conducted the first Spanish-speaking program for candidates for the permanent diaconate.
 He also served as diocesan director of charismatic groups.

-After 25years as a La Salette Missionary, Nevares was incardinated into the Diocese of Tyler in 2007.
+After 25 years as a La Salette Missionary, Nevares was incardinated into the Diocese of Tyler in 2007.
 In 2008, he was appointed vice-rector of the College of Liberal Arts at the Pontifical College Josephinum in Columbus, Ohio.
 As vice-rector, he has assisted with the administration of the priestly formation program, coordinated the formation for college level seminarians, and taught Spanish to the college seminarians.

 Auxiliary Bishop of Phoenix

 On May 11, 2010, Nevares was appointed as an auxiliary bishop of the Diocese of Phoenix and titular bishop of Natchesium by Pope Benedict XVI.
 Nevares is the first auxiliary bishop of and the first Hispanic bishop of the diocese.
-His episcopal motto is: "Serve the Lord with gladness."

-Nevares received his episcopal consecration on July 19, 2010 from Bishop Thomas J. Olmsted at Saint Thomas Aquinas Catholic Church in Avondale, Arizona.
+His episcopal motto is: "Serve the Lord with gladness."Nevares received his episcopal consecration on July 19, 2010 from Bishop Thomas J. Olmsted at Saint Thomas Aquinas Catholic Church in Avondale, Arizona.